WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

     `sudo cp /Applications/Server.app/Contents/ServerRoot/etc/php.ini /etc/`
  - In El Capitan and later, you may need to comment out the `LockFile` directive in `/private/etc/apache2/extra/httpd-mpm.conf` as the directive has been superseded by `Mutex` directive.

+### Instructions if you've accidentally launched Server.app

+ - Enable PHP web applications
+ - Go to Server Website / Store Site Files In, change it to `/Volumes/Data/perf.webkit.org/public/`
+ - Go to Server Website / Edit advanced settings, enable Allow overrides using .htaccess files
+ - httpd config file is located at `/Library/Server/Web/Config/apache2/sites/0000_any_80.conf` (and/or 0000_any_`PORT#`.conf)

 ### Starting Apache